-Fuji-Q Highland (xm}nCh) is a major amusement park located in the Fuji Five Lakes region at the foot of Mount Fuji.
-One of Japan's most popular theme parks, Fuji-Q Highland is best known for its thrilling, record holding roller coasters and elaborate, anime themed rides and attractions.
+Fuji-Q Highland (xm}nCh) is one of Japan's most popular amusement parks, located in the Fuji Five Lake region at the foot of Mount Fuji.
+It is best known for its thrilling, record-breaking roller coasters and elaborate, anime- themed rides and attractions.
 The park strives to be at the forefront of theme park entertainment, and has been constantly opening new rides and attractions, including Guinness World Record breaking roller coasters.

 Currently, the park has four major roller coasters.
 Fujiyama, the park's centerpiece attraction, was the world's tallest and fastest roller coaster when it opened in 1996, and it continues to rank among the best coasters in the world.
 Dodonpa (2001) is currently the parks speediest coaster and the world record holder for fastest acceleration.
 Eejanaika (2006), a "4th dimension" roller coaster with seats rotating within the car, has the most inversions of any roller coaster.
 Finally, Takabisha, built in 2011, is the steepest roller coaster in the world, dropping at an angle of 121 degrees.